 - Type 2 diabetes

 - Hereditary hemochromatosis – can lead to cirrhosis and liver cancer through an iron buildup in the liver; one of the most common genetic disorders in the US

 - Other rare diseases such as tyrosinemia, glycogen storage diseases, alpha1-antitrypsin deficiency, porphyria cutanea tarda, and Wilson’s disease

 - Aflatoxins – made by a fungus that can contaminate peanuts, wheat, soybeans, groundnuts, corn, and rice.
 The United States and other developed countries regulate the content of aflatoxins in foods by testing.
 Long-term exposure to aflatoxins is a major risk factor for developing liver cancer.

 Types of liver cancer

 Hepatocellular carcinoma (HCC) – HCC is the most common type of liver cancer comprising about 80% of primary liver cancers (American Cancer Society, 2015).
 HCC is most often caused by cirrhosis of the liver that is itself most commonly caused by alcoholism and hepatitis C in the United States.
 Because it frequently does not cause symptoms in its earlier stages, it is often not diagnosed until it is in a later stage (Emory Healthcare, 2015).
-This is one of the factors that can make it difficult to obtain early stage liver cancer samples.
-There are several histological subtypes, but most of those subtypes do not affect the treatment or prognosis of the disease.
+This is one of the factors that can make it difficult to obtain early stage liver cancer samples, but FFPE HCC tumor blocks from excisions performed at later stages of the disease should be available.
+There are several histological subtypes of HCC, but most of those subtypes do not affect the treatment or prognosis of the disease.
 It has two different growth patterns:

 - It can begin as a single tumor that gradually grows larger and only spreads to other parts of the liver late in the disease.